orklann/goagentfindip/README.md

 2. Windows hangs or freezes when run this program?

-    I am sorry, neither do I have solutions, but you can modify thread_number to smaller value, for example, 50.
+    I am sorry, neither do I have solutions, but you can modify thread_number(at line 32) to smaller value, for example, 50.